 Technical analysis is the study of stock price and volume data through technical charts.
 This analysis does not take into account the intrinsic value of a stock.
-A HL stock chart pattern can give those who understand technical analysis an indication of which way HL stock is headed, but cannot predict with 100% certainty as to what can happen to the Hecla Mining stock price.
+The Hecla Mining stock price data and volume are plotted in HL stock charts and these trading charts form the basis of technical analysis.

 See Hecla Mining bollinger bands, SMA - 200 day moving average, 50 day moving average and exponential moving averages.
 Technical analysis uses an approach for Hecla Mining stock analysis that does not care for the fair value of a company but uses price and volume data only.